Mirror symmetry and rigid structures of generalized K3 surfaces: Mirror symmetry for generalized K3 surfaces

-We observe that the dimensions of the A- and B-moduli spaces are interchanged between the mirror families. (cf. table in Section \ref{MS ala Dolgachev})
+The point is that $\sigma^\vee$ admits additional $1$-dimensional $B$-deformation as a $(L, K)$-polarized generalized K3 surface. \end{enumerate}

+We therefore obtain two $20$-dimensional families of generalized K3 surfaces whose $A$-moduli space and $B$-moduli space are exchanged as expected (cf. Theorem \ref{moduli and dim theorem}).

+The above discussion is readily generalized to any singular K3 surfaces.
+Let $S$ be a singular K3 surface such that $NS(S)=K'$ and $T(S)=L$, and set $K=K'\oplus U$.
+Then the mirror is given by a family $\mathcal{Y}$ of $(L,K)$-polarized generalized K3 surfaces.
+This family may include a K3 surface with $L_{e^{B+\sqrt{-1}\omega}} \cong L$, although it is normally very hard to construct such a K3 surface explicitly.

-To summarize, the mirror partner of a Shioda--Inose K3 surfaces is in general given by a generalized K3 surface.
-The family of the K3 surfaces of the form $\{X^\vee=(e^{\sqrt{-1}H}, \sigma^\vee)\}$ is a 19-dimensional family contained in the genuine 20-dimensional mirror family.
-In order to understand mirror symmetry for K3 surfaces, we need to incorporate the deformations of generalized K3 surfaces in general.
+In summary, the mirror partner of a singular K3 surfaces is a K\"ahler rigid generalized K3 surface, which is generally not a classical K3 surface.
+This solution addresses the problem of mirror symmetry for singular K3 surfaces.

-\begin{Rem} The combination of generalized CY geometry and lattice porarlization via the Muaki lattice is also the correct framework for mirror symmetry for $4$-tori $T^4$. \end{Rem}